aws-amplify/docs/docs/lib/restapi/fragments/android/getting-started/20_installLib.md

 }
 ```

-`aws-auth-cognito` is used to provide authentication for Amazon API Gateway.
+`aws-auth-cognito` is used to provide authentication with Amazon API Gateway.

 Click **Sync Now**.